joleonar/stations_map/README.md

 # stations_map

-This the python code for plottinga  map of seismological stations using PyGMT
+This the python code for plotting map of seismological stations using PyGMT

  Ubuntu 18.04, Python 3.7.8, GMT 6.0.0 and pygmt 0.1.2